RoseTheFlower/UltrawideIndex/README.md

 ![](/screenshots/NotForBroadcast.jpg)
 ![GitHub release (by tag)](https://img.shields.io/github/downloads/RoseTheFlower/UltrawideIndex/notforbroadcast/total?label=downloads&style=flat-square)

-The small tool unlocks all resolutions in the game.
+The small tool unlocks wide resolutions in the game, removing the black bars and correcting the UI for 21:9 and wider.

 * [Download page and instructions](/../../releases/tag/notforbroadcast)